code-monki/central-supply-catalog/src/pages/about.md

 ## Mayday Audio

-The audio for the 404 - File Note Found page is <a href="https://archive.org/details/TheFatRatMAYDAYft.LauraBrehm2" target="_blank">"Mayday (ft.
+The full audio for the 404 - File Note Found page is <a href="https://archive.org/details/TheFatRatMAYDAYft.LauraBrehm2" target="_blank">"Mayday (ft.
 Laura Brehm"</a> by TheFatRat.
+TheFatRat graciously provided the track under the Creative Commons